Skip to Content

 In terms of the time of day, earlier in the morning or after 3 pm is the best time because you’ll avoid the bulk of the crowds.
 The best visibility tends to be in the morning or evening.

 It’s also best to avoid the high season, and around holidays such as Christmas and Carnival in Brazil if you can.
-Christ de Redeemer gets really busy during these times, so it’s best to visit outside of them if you can.
+Christ the Redeemer gets really busy during these times, so it’s best to visit outside of them if you can.
 And if this is the only time you’ll be in Rio, definitely book a skip-the-line ticket or you’ll be waiting in line for hours.

-September and October are generally the most comfortable months to visit Christ de Redeemer because the weather is milder.
+September and October are generally the most comfortable months to visit Christ the Redeemer because the weather is milder.
 But really, any time of year is a good time to go, just try to go on a day when the skies are clear, as the amazing views of the city below are half the reason to visit.

 If you book skip-the-line tickets online, you’ll receive either a full refund or a different date to visit in the instances of bad weather, so that’s great peace of mind to have!
 Just keep an eye on weather reports and change your booking date up to 24 hours in advance!

-Related read: If you are going to be here during Carnival, check out our best budget-saving tips for Carnival in Rio!
+Related Read: If you are going to be here during Carnival, check out our best budget-saving tips for Carnival in Rio!

-14. What to bring to Christ de Redeemer
+14. What to bring

 A crowd of people at the Christ the Redeemer in Rio